Stage 1 Lung Cancer

 • Wedge resection removes a tumor and a small amount of healthy tissue around it.
 Your care team may recommend this surgery if removing the entire affected lung lobe is dangerous.

-After surgery, the doctors will check the removed tissue to see if there are any cancer cells at the edges.
-If there are, the doctors may recommend additional treatment options.
+After surgery, doctors will check the removed tissue to see if there are any cancer cells at the edges.
+If there are, they may recommend additional treatment options.

 Immunotherapy